Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

     This module aims at speed-reading ignoring all attributes and formatting.

-    Using this backend does not (yet) support parsing strings, string-refs, IO handles or globs.
-Only filenames are supported.
+    Using this backend does not, and will not, support parsing strings, string-refs, or globs.
+Only filenames and file handles are supported.

 - Spreadsheet::ParseODS